Overview

 How to attend

-This event is online and you will receive joining instructions once you have registered, if you have any questions regarding the event, please email [email protected].
+This event is online and open to members only.
+You will receive joining instructions once you have registered, if you have any questions regarding the event, please email [email protected].